AdelNoroozi/Nouncy/README.md

 - get their user information
 - add new publishers
 - add new content managers

+!
+Content manager and publisher are sensetive roles, so adding new users with that roles should only be performed by a superior user.
 ##### Announcement Management
 - every single action that other roles can perform